clsn/WMresources/Tips1.md

 This is the cause of perhaps the majority of posts asking for math help on the forum.
 You need to move a pointer between two points on a line to display the hours or battery level.
 Or maybe you need to rotate a hand on a dial for minutes, but it isn't a standard 360° dial, but rather only part.
 Or anything like that.

-Basically, the problem is this: you have some "input" number coming in, and you need to convert it to some "output".
+Basically, the problem is this: you have some “input” number coming in, and you need to convert it to some “output”.
 The input is going to be in some range, say between numbers *lo* and *hi*.
 You want the output to be also in some range of numbers, say *LO* and *HI* (note that *HI* is not necessarily actually bigger than *LO*), so that when the input is *lo*, the output is *LO*, and when the input is *hi* the output is *HI*, and when it's halfway between them it's halfway between, and when it's a quarter of the way between then it's a quarter of the way between in the output too, and so on.
 This is the magic formula you need for all cases like this.
 If the number coming in is *x*, then in order to find the output, you compute:

         LO + (x-lo)/(hi-lo) * (HI-LO)